How to Access Property Records in Kansas

 Involuntary liens are beyond your control.
 They are imposed when you fail to pay a debt you owe.
 These most often result in foreclosure and loss of the home.

-Contractors, subcontractors, architects, laborers, and landscapers can impose a mechanic's lien if they perform work on your property and you refuse to pay them.
+- Mechanic's Liens - Contractors, subcontractors, architects, laborers, and landscapers can impose a mechanic's lien if they perform work on your property and you refuse to pay them.
 The lien will stay on the property for a year.
-During that time, they must foreclose to get paid from the proceeds of the sale.
+During that time, they must foreclose to get paid from the sale proceeds.

 The Process of Property Liens in Kansas